 This Seattle-area Oktoberfest holds special appeal for beer aficionados.
-Their beer tasting garden provides the opportunity to sample brews from around the Northwest, the US, and the world.
+Their beer tasting garden provides the opportunity to sample brews from around the Northwest (always a treat!), the US, and the world.
 Live music and entertainment is available on several stages and is more "rockin'" than polka.
 Fremont's Oktoberfest includes lots of special events, from a fun run to activities where you can include your kids or pooch.

 04 of 09

 Oktoberfest Northwest is held in early October at the Western Washington Fairgrounds in Puyallup.
 You'll find lots of traditional Oktoberfest fun, including accordian music, Bavarian bands and dancers, and lots of good beer and grub.
 This event also brings in a market of German products and an area for kids.
 Football fans don't have to miss anything - this Oktoberfest provides its own sports bar, The Sport Haus, showing college and professional games on several large screens.
 Bonus, the event is entirely indoors so if it's a rainy October, no worries.